Facebook's Algorithm Change Will Affect Brands Significantly

 - Live Video Feeds elicit a lot of conversation.
 They like that.

-Brands will need to respond by increasing budgets for promoted (boosted) posts, and will need to to adjust the style and content of posts.
+Brands will need to respond by increasing budgets for promoted (boosted) posts and will need to adjust the style and content of posts.

 - Add budget to make up for the organic drop